Tormented Lovers, Sumptuous Players – Guitarists in Art

 Musical instruments have always had a particular significance in paintings.
 Throughout the history of depicting music-making in art, the iconography of musical instruments ranged from their strict symbolism in Dutch 17th-century art to their appearance as objects of leisure and pleasant pastime, played by middle-class amateur and professional performers in the 19th century.
 See some of the most significant examples of guitar players in the art of Vermeer, Watteau, Tropinin, and Manet.

 History of the Guitar

-In the course of its history the guitar as a musical instrument has evolved from a small 16-th century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
-As a Spanish instrument, it appeared mostly in Spanish music, but it also added a flavour of Spanishness to orchestral or chamber music compositions by such foreign composers as George Bizet or Ludwig Minkus.
+In the course of its history, the guitar as a musical instrument has evolved from a small, 16th-century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
+As a Spanish instrument, it appeared mostly in Spanish music.
+However, it also added a flavor of “spanishness” to orchestral or chamber music compositions by such foreign composers as Georges Bizet or Ludwig Minkus.

-Although it might appear strange, we may suggest that Vermeer didn’t have sound in mind when painting this picture, as it is impossible for the instrument to sound with its sound hole covered by a rose.
-Instead, the artist wanted us, the viewers, to look at the beauty of the girl with her curly hair, splendid pearl necklace and sumptuous fur garment, as she is probably trying to impress her lover, invisible to us on the left.
+Although it might appear strange, we may suggest that Vermeer didn’t have sound in mind when painting this picture, as it is impossible for the instrument to make any sound with its sound hole covered by a rose.
+Instead, the artist wanted us, the viewers, to look at the beauty of the girl with her curly hair, splendid pearl necklace, and sumptuous fur garment, as she is probably trying to impress her lover, invisible to us on the left.